-This program prepares students to take the national certification exam offered by the American Association of Medical Assistants (AAMA) to become a Certified Medical Assistant (CMA).
+This program prepares students to take the national certification exam offered by the American Association of Medical Assistants (AAMA) to become a Certified Medical Assistant (CMA), as well as through the American Medical Technologists Association to become a Registered Medical Assistant (RMA).
 The program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Commission on Accreditation of Allied Health Education Programs 9355 113th Street N., #7709 Seminole, FL 33775 (727) 210-2350

 The Modesto Junior College Medical Assisting Program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board (MAERB).